Financial-Times/edtech-load-test/README.md

 - `ET_REALTIME_USERS` - number of users to access realtime pages.
 Input into Jenkins build without `.env`
 - `ET_SECTIONS_USERS` - number of users to access sections pages.
 Input into Jenkins build without `.env`
 - `ET_TOPICS_USERS` - number of users to access topics pages.
 Input into Jenkins build without `.env`
+- `ET_LANTERN_URL` - Lantern URL to test against.
+Input into Jenkins build without `.env`
+- `ET_LANTERN_WEBSOCKET` - Websocket URL to test against.
+Input into Jenkins build without `.env`
+- `ET_PERF_TEST_ID` - Performance suffix to append to the end of the each URL, ensuring that the performance test is searchable in Splunk.
+Input into Jenkins build without `.env`

 ## Obsolete File Population
 - `ET_LANTERN_USERS` - number of users to connect to Lantern.
 Input into Jenkins build without `.env`